Exaii2/blender-creature-limb-drawer/README.md

 - LIMBEND DIRECTION

 Sometimes, when extruding endpoints, the resulting endpoint might be incorrectly aligned.
 I have yet to find a consistent solution for this.
+Sometimes, extruding the endpoint once more can fix this.

 - LIMB ORIENTATION